SirJimmothy/phasmo/readme.md

 The timer will tick three times at 30s remaining, twice at 20s, once at 10s, and once for the final 5 seconds, after which an alarm will sound and the timer panel will flash.
 Selecting the Mute option will prevent these sounds from playing.

-Due to the mechanics behind the timer, if it is paused before reaching zero, pressing Play again will resume from the current point, and upon hitting zero, will reset to that paused time.
-Selecting a new timer option will reset this to default.
+If the timer is paused before reaching zero, pressing Play again will resume from the current point, and upon hitting zero, will reset to its original time.

 ## Photo calculator